 - Authentication & Access Control

 - Unsuccessful attempts by users, clients, and servers to log in or access resources.
-For example, an authentication detection might reveal WiFi issues over the AAA protocol, excessive LDAP errors, or uncover resource-constrained devices.
+For example, an authentication detection might reveal WiFi issues over authentication, authorization, and audit (AAA) protocols, excessive LDAP errors, or uncover resource-constrained devices.

 - Database access problems for applications or users based on analysis of database protocols.
 For example, a database detection might show that the database server is sending an excessive number of response errors causing slow or failed transactions.
 A database detection might also reveal that an application cannot be reached due to Memcache issues.